 The freedom of being whoever they want to be is a fait accompli — that itself is activism!
 That lack of care of how people judge them shows their utter freedom from society’s expectations.

-This freedom goes beyond gender roles; Mitchell brings the same casualness to his portrayal of Black America.
+This freedom goes beyond gender roles; Tyler Mitchell brings the same casualness to his portrayal of Black America.
 His models are unrestricted by racial stereotypes.
 They are who they are, free of compromises and fear.
-Mitchell shows us images we rarely see, moments when being young and alive is all that matters.
+Tyler Mitchell shows us images we rarely see, moments when being young and alive is all that matters.

-Before attending Tisch Art School in New York, Mitchell self-published a book of his photographs of skaters and youth culture in Havana, Cuba.
+Before attending Tisch Art School in New York, Tyler Mitchell self-published a book of his photographs of skaters and youth culture in Havana, Cuba.
 He graduated in 2017; after shooting a few series and portraits for Vogue Teen, he was picked in 2018 to photograph Beyonce for Vogue US’ prestigious September cover.

-The fact that it took 128 years for the magazine to hire a Black photographer for their cover is both heartbreaking and infuriating.
+The fact that it took 128 years for the magazine to hire a Black photographer for its cover is both heartbreaking and infuriating.
 The Smithsonian National Portrait Gallery later acquired a portrait from this series – an acknowledgment of its historical significance.

-Mitchell was later the center of a controversy about Kamala Harris’ Vogue cover in 2021.
+Tyler Mitchell was later the center of a controversy about Kamala Harris’ Vogue cover in 2021.
 Many people judged it too casual, if not downright disrespectful toward the Vice-President.
-I have no interest in what I felt was a gratuitous controversy (my two cents: people who only knew Vogue took offense, people who knew Mitchell’s work did not) — what interests me is how free Mitchell’s images are.
+I have no interest in what I felt was a gratuitous controversy (my two cents: people who only knew Vogue took offense, people who knew Mitchell’s work did not) — what interests me is how free Tyler Mitchell’s images are.

 I love how he captures the youth of today and celebrates the Black experience.
 I cannot wait to see what he does next!